Text annotation: prepare NLP and LLM data

 What are the different types of text annotation used in AI?

 There are several types of text annotation used in artificial intelligence, each with a specific role in improving the understanding and processing of natural language by models.
+Text annotation is applied across different categories and use cases, such as fraud detection in finance, extracting loan rates from documents, and analyzing public opinion through sentiment analysis.
 Here are the main types of text annotation:

 Annotating named entities (Named Entity Recognition, NER)